i-am-bee/acp/README.md

 <br>

 The **Agent Communication Protocol (ACP)** is an open standard that enables seamless communication between AI agents across different technology stacks and frameworks.
-It provides a standardized RESTful API for managing and executing agents, supporting **synchronous**, **asynchronous**, and **streamed** interactions for effective agent collaboration and interoperability.
+It provides a standardized RESTful API for managing and executing agents, supporting **synchronous**, **asynchronous**, and **streamed** interactions for effective agent interoperability.

 ## Key Components